Preparing the nursery for the arrival of your new baby is such a fun task, but it can also be pretty stressful.

 However, if you’re a little late getting started, don’t worry!
+The nursery doesn’t need to be ready before baby comes home.
 The baby will likely spend the first few months sleeping in your bedroom anyway — and they’ll nap like crazy their first few weeks home from the hospital, giving you the time you need to finish their room up.

 Read on for a checklist of tasks to prepare your baby’s nursery, as well as an idea of how long the whole thing might take, to help you stay on track.